 - You can easily remove the root ball with plants when planting out in the garden soil.

-You can use “normal” flower pots too.
-It is a little harder then to get the root ball with plants out of these pots.
+You can use normal plastic flower pots, with no inserts.
+It is a little harder to get the root ball with plants out of these pots.
 Plastic flower pots with thin side walls and thin bottom can be used well (you can lift the whole root ball).

-You can put many flower pots with small bean plants in a laundry basket.
+You can put many flower pots (each with 4 small bean plants) in a laundry basket.
 Lay a piece of wire netting on top against (Black)birds that search for earth worms in the compost.

 Put the basket to your garden at good planting weather and put the plants in the garden soil.

-At warm sunny weather you can place the germinating beans in a mini greenhouse.
-Some bean plants fall over and grow with curved stems.
+During germinating on moist paper, some bean plants fall over and grow with curved stems.
 Plant them in the soil with the stem upright.
 In the soil, the roots will grow straight down.

-During germimation, bacteria and funguses are active.
-In the soil but also in the box with absorbing paper.
-You smell it and you see some spots on the seeds.
+During germination, bacteria and fungi are active.
+In the soil but also on moist absorbing paper.
 These organisms are not extreme dangerous.
-But you must always wash hands after gardening, after touching plants on moist paper and before eating or drinking.
-Growing beans on absorbing paper is gardening too.
+But still; always wash hands after gardening, after touching plants on moist paper and before eating or drinking.

 I)# Soaking prior to germinating?